adbar/simplemma/training/README.rst

 1. ``python -m training.download_eval_data`` — fetch the pinned UD release (same one used above; run once, the data is git-ignored and reused across sessions).
-2. ``python -m training.ud_eval reliability <lang:prefix>`` — annotation-quality
-   profile of the treebank FIRST; known convention quirks (e.g. proper-noun lowercasing, compound-plural laziness) can fake or hide a regression.
-3. In-dict prefilter: ``python -m training.rulebuilder <lang>`` mines candidates and runs the recipe below end to end, printing the final precision/coverage report (the per-cell precision gate is enforced separately by ``tests/strategies/defaultrules/test_precision.py``).
+2. In-dict build + gate: ``python -m training.rulebuilder <lang>`` mines candidates and runs the recipe below end to end, printing the final precision/coverage report; the per-cell precision gate is enforced in CI by ``tests/strategies/defaultrules/test_precision.py``.
-4. ``python -m training.ud_end_to_end <lang> <prefix> <config> [...]`` — accuracy
-   plus a tune (dev) / confirm (test) sign-test verdict for a runtime-patched affix-config candidate.
-5. ``python -m training.diff_audit --config <cfg> <lang> <prefix>`` or ``--worktree <path> [langs]`` (for defaultrules/ changes, against another checkout) — inspect the worsened tokens before trusting ANY positive
-   delta: a harm class concentrated in one POS or lexical pattern is a red flag even when the net counts look fine.
-6. ``python -m training.diff_audit --consistency <lang> <prefix>`` — the
-   mandatory third gate for any defaultrules/ change (see the gate list below): compares rule outputs against full-treebank majority gold, so it catches inherited errors the worktree diff cannot see.
-Flags stoplist candidates (words the rules change despite the treebank showing them as ALWAYS identity-gold, n>=2) and non-identity mismatches (rule output disagrees with a consistent non-identity gold — rule bugs or convention clashes).
-Distinguishes a genuine collision from annotation noise (a sometimes-reduced word isn't a stoplist candidate).
+3. Real-text impact: re-run ``python3 training/evaluate_simplemma.py`` and
+   compare ``results_summary.csv`` against the pre-change run — the shipped dictionaries underrepresent the OOV forms the fallbacks actually meet, so an in-dict-only check is not sufficient.

 ``defaultrules/`` policy: a rule's output must BE the lemma (2026-07, lemma-first). ``rulebuilder.mine``/``score_cells``/``evaluate`` and the CI